 HDP Board meetings are open to the public.

-Since its inception, HDP has developed 1,130 apartments, townhomes and single-room occupancy units, including 487 that are wholly owned by HDP and 643 through partnerships.
+Since its inception, HDP has developed more than 1,700 apartments, townhomes and single-room occupancy units, including over 750 that are wholly owned by HDP and over 640 through partnerships.

 HDP will grow its portfolio of rental housing to serve San Diego’s diverse affordable housing needs by forging strategic partnerships with housing advocates in the community and actively supporting policies and initiatives that promote affordable housing.